CopernicaMarketingSoftware/Documentation/Publisher/en/apis.md

 # Automatic links

-There are multiple ways to link Copernica to other applications.
-Copernica has two APIs to read or edit data in Copernica and due to [*Webhooks*](./webhooks) it's possible to get notifications of clicks, opens and bounces in real time.
+Copernica can be linked to other applications using our API's.
+API's (Application Programming Interfaces) allow for exchange of data and form the bridge between applications.
+Copernica has a SOAP API as well as a REST API, both of which can be used to read and edit information.
+Another option to link applications is through the use of [*Webhooks*](./webhooks), which Copernica uses to send real-time notifications about events like clicks, opens and bounces.

 ## REST vs. SOAP

-Copernica has two different APIs: a REST API and a SOAP API, of which the REST API is the newest.
-We advise to use the REST API if possible, because it is easier to use.
-It's also faster due to the lack of complex SOAP layer between calls.
+Before you start using an API you should know which API fits your needs best.
+SOAP, for example, is language and platform independent, while REST depends on HTTP.
+SOAP is also standardized and uses extensive XML files, while our REST API uses smaller, more manageable JSON files.
+The REST API is faster because of this.
+If you are new to APIs we recommend starting with REST.

 ## WebHooks